johannes-bjorkdahl/birding-vibing/README.md

 **"Search failed: HTTP error"**
 - Check your internet connection
-- GBIF API may be temporarily unavailable
+- API may be temporarily unavailable
+- If using Artportalen API, verify your API key is correct and active
 - Try again in a few moments

+**"Artportalen API not configured"**
+- This is normal if you haven't set up the Artportalen API key
+- The app will automatically use GBIF API instead
+- To enable real-time data, follow the Artportalen API setup instructions above

 **Application won't start**
 - Ensure all dependencies are installed: `uv sync`